 Employment (workplace personnel disputes, harassment, discrimination, retaliation, wage and hour, safety and health, etc.);

-Education (Title IX; students' rights; teachers' rights; school safety; harassment, discrimination, assault; conduct and discipline; special education);
+Education (Title IX; students' rights; teachers' rights; special education, school safety; harassment, discrimination, assault; conduct and discipline; special education);

 Personal Injury (medical malpractice, wrongful death, motor vehicle, civil claims for assault, etc.);

 Property/Real Estate (non-disclosure, misrepresentation, claims for specific performance and general breach of contract claims);